 Alesha Dawson – Editor-in-Chief

 Alesha Dawson prefers chilly weather and hot tea and is arguably a better writer when both of those are involved.
 She holds English degrees from the University of Montevallo and the University of Edinburgh.
-Currently, she is happily settled in Birmingham, Alabama where she teaches high school English and lives with her partner and two cats.
+Currently, she is happily settled in Birmingham, Alabama where she teaches high school English and lives with her partner and three cats.
 Alesha is the founding editor of Screen Door Review.

 Rachel Nix – Editor